-The stories are easy to read and entertaining, which makes it easier for kids to pay attention to what they’re learning.
+The stories are easy to read and entertaining, making it easier for kids to pay attention to their learning.

 The illustrations are also child-friendly, so the reader will want to keep reading the story.
 This book is for older children who want something more challenging than picture books but still want easy-to-understand content.

 These books can educate kids about money in a fun way.
 But, of course, the last thing you want is for your child to be scared of cash or intimidated by it, so they must learn how to handle their finances early on.

 These stories will teach them valuable lessons on saving and spending wisely while entertaining enough to keep kids engaged throughout each level.